Saudi, OPEC may make up for Russian oil output loss as Biden visit looms | Headlines

 Saudi, OPEC may make up for Russian oil output loss as Biden visit looms

-Saudi Arabia and other OPEC members may boost oil output to offset a drop in Russian production, a move that could take some pressure off surging global inflation and pave the way for an ice-breaking visit to Riyadh by U.S. President Joe Biden.
+Saudi Arabia and other OPEC states may boost oil production to offset a drop in Russian output, a move that could ease sky-high oil prices and surging inflation and may also pave the way for an ice-breaking visit to Riyadh by U.S. President Joe Biden.
 Two OPEC+ sources said the group was working on making up for a drop in Russian oil output as Russia's production has fallen by about 1 million barrels per day (bpd) as a result of Western sanctions on Moscow over its invasion of Ukraine.

-Saudi Arabia and other OPEC members may boost oil output to offset a drop in Russian production, a move that could take some pressure off surging global inflation and pave the way for an ice-breaking visit to Riyadh by U.S. President Joe Biden.
+Saudi Arabia and other OPEC states may boost oil production to offset a drop in Russian output, a move that could ease sky-high oil prices and surging inflation and may also pave the way for an ice-breaking visit to Riyadh by U.S. President Joe Biden.

 Saudi Arabia is now producing 10.5 million bpd and has rarely tested sustained production levels above 11 million bpd.
-Alongside fellow Gulf states, the UAE, OPEC is estimated to have less than 2 million bpd of spare capacity.
+The only other OPEC state with significant ability to produce more oil in the UAE, although OPEC is estimated to have less than 2 million bpd of spare capacity in total.

 "There is not much spare oil in the market to replace potentially lost barrels from Russia," said Bjarne Schieldrop, chief commodities analyst at SEB bank.